 There’s no doubt that our lives are becoming increasingly digital, from social media to email and online transactions.
-With eight in ten Canadians facing fraud fatigue, now is the time to be proactive about safeguarding your data.
+With eight in ten (76 per cent) Canadians worried about protecting their online privacy and seven in 10 (74 per cent) wanting more control over their online information now is to be proactive about safeguarding your data.

 Protect your data from phishing scams and identity theft

-Here are seven key tips to help protect you and your information from email and digital scams:
+Here are seven essential tips to help protect you and your information from email fraud and digital scams:

 - If you receive a notification for a transfer or money request you weren’t expecting, contact the sender on a different channel to check if it’s real.